 The student assistance team is a group of concerned members of the staff who have received special training in working with at-risk students.
-Staff members on this team are Mr. Barton, Mr. Dull, Ms. Ferber, Mr. Fry, Mr. Janaszek, Ms. Jones, Ms. Kopp, Mr. Lyons, Ms. Mefford, Ms. Smethers, Ms. Tison, and Ms. Zuilkoski.
 A representative from an outside mental health agency and a representative from a drug and alcohol counseling agency are also members of the team.